astorDev/nice-shell/git/save/article/index.md

 ## Getting Current Branch Name with `current` Alias

-Getting current branch name is a very common task, when you are working with git.
-Of course, you can see it using a `git status` command.
+Getting the current branch name is a very common task when you are working with git.
+Of course, you can see it using the `git status` command.
 Here's an example of what you might see:

 ```text
 On branch main